apache/nifi-minifi-cpp/docker/test/integration/README.md

 ```

 Note that a docker cluster must be created inside of a *with* structure to
-ensure that all resources are ccreated and destroyed cleanly.
+ensure that all resources are created and destroyed cleanly.

 ### Insertion of test input data